lzwjava/blog-source/_posts/2024-11-25-housing-end-en.md

 ---
+lang: en
 layout: post
-title: "The End of the Housing Dream"
+title: The End of the Housing Dream
 ---

 The reality of the housing market hit home when my family's investment in Guangzhou turned bitter.
 We purchased a house for 2 million CNY in 2022, only to watch its value plummet to 1 million CNY by 2024.
 This isn't just a story of numbers – it's a reflection of a shifting global paradigm.